q5sys/qt5fontbrowser/README.md

-# qt5fontbrowser
+# qtfontchooser
-A simple Qt5 application to browse installed fonts on a system
+A simple application to browse the fonts installed in a system